What is the Bachelor of Arts in Adult Education degree?

 Here are highlights of the program:

-Applicants must satisfy the English language proficiency requirement.
-Applicants must provide official transcripts from all post-secondary institutions they have attended.
+All applicants must meet the English language proficiency requirement and provide official transcripts from all post-secondary institutions they have attended.

 Applicants who have not completed any 100 level or higher English or Communication post-secondary course must send their high school transcripts as evidence of meeting the prerequisites for the English or Communications course requirements.